kubealex/satellite-lab/README.md

 ## Lab provisioning

-The provisioner consists of two playbooks, that configure the underlying components (VM, network) and prepares the guests to install Satellite.
+The provisioner consists of two playbooks, that configure the underlying components (VM, network) and prepare the guests to install Satellite.

 The first playbook is **provision-lab.yml** which takes care of creating KVM resources.